andrew-andrushchenko/MuzeServer/README.md

 # MuzeServer
-Simple REST Server API for Art gallery
+Simple REST Server API for Art gallery.

 # How to setup
 In order to run the server you need to declare these environment variables: